Subscribe to the City of Stories newsletter

 But, remember, it makes sense to plan and book in advance!
 Think Know Before You Go, and get everything sorted before you head out.

 You won’t get far without a good breakfast.
 Start the day with an indulgent meal to set you up – it’s the most important, after all!
 Head to The Cosy Club for classic brunch options, including Shakshuka and Huevos Rancheros, Bill’s for classic English breakfasts and egg inspired dishes, or to The Waffle House for delicious sweet and savoury waffles.
-(All three restaurants are participating in Eat Out to Help Out this August too!)

 Walk & Explore